jveldboom/video-swear-jar/README.md

 - [x] Include scripts into container to not use root Makefile as the local interface
 - [x] Run all processes within a Node or shell script to eliminate the need for passing variables in the Makefile
 - [x] Improve logging to let users know what steps are being ran
+- [x] Create CI jobs to run on PRs
 - [ ] Allow user to define output directory
-- [ ] Publish image to GitHub Packages
 - [ ] Clean up files after process is complete
-- [ ] Create CI jobs to run on PRs
-- [ ] Create build jobs to version and publish to GH Packages
+- [ ] Create build jobs to version and publish container image
 - [ ] Allow users to pass in a custom swear-words.json file (replace or add)

 ## Notes